 - 14.1.
-A student is declared to have successfully passed a theory based course if he/she has secured: - A minimum of 40% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
-A student is declared to have successfully passed a practical / project based course if he/she has secured:
+A student is declared to have successfully passed a theory course if he/she has secured: - A minimum of 45% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.2.
+A student is declared to have successfully passed a practical / project based course if he/she has secured: - A minimum of 50% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.3.
+A student is declared to have successfully passed an embedded course if he/she has secured

-- A minimum of 50% marks in the end semester examinations. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM). - 14.3.
-A student is declared to have successfully passed an embedded course if he/she has secured - A minimum of 40% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component - 14.4.
+- A minimum of 45% marks in the theory end semester examination. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the theory component - A minimum of 50% marks in the end semester practical examinations for laboratory component. - A minimum of 50% marks on combining both Continuous Assessment Marks (CAM) and End Semester Examination Marks (ESM) of the practical component - A minimum of 50% marks in the project component - 14.4.
+For a student who does not meet the minimum passing requirements, the term "RA" against the course will be indicated in his/her grade sheet.
+He/she shall reappear in the subsequent examinations for the course as arrear or re-register for the course when offered in the Summer/Winter track.
+(Vide clause 7.5) - 14.5.
 For a student who is absent for end-semester theory / practical / project viva- voce, the term "AB" will be indicated against the corresponding course.
-He/she shall reappear for the end semester examination of that course as arrear in the subsequent semester or when offered next .(Vide clause 7.5.1) - 14.5.
+He/she shall reappear for the end semester examination of that course as arrear in the subsequent semester or when offered next .(Vide clause 7.5.1) - 14.6.
 The letter grade "W" will be indicated for the courses for which the student has been granted authorized withdrawal (refer Clause 9).